Tableau File Extensions: Introduction To Tableau File Types

 Tableau Data Extract stores tableau data as a filtered and aggregated Extract.
 Tableau Data Extract files have an extension .tde.
 These Tableau file types only contain the local copy of the entire or a subset of data from its source.

-If you have large data set and you need to filter it to a subset and perform other operations on it, and then save the file to the .tde extension.
+If you have a large data set and you need to filter it to a subset, perform other operations on it, and then save the file to the .tde extension.

 Tableau Data Extract files are essential and useful as they are highly compressed and optimized to improve Tableau’s performance (especially when using a slow data connection).

-One major drawback of such .tde file types is that the data cannot be refreshed automatically as and when it refreshes at the source.
+One major drawback of such .tde file types is that the data cannot be refreshed automatically when it refreshes at the source.

-To create the Tableau Data Extract (.tde) file, first, go to the Tableau desktop and navigate to the Data tab present on the top left of the Tableau toolbar.
-Select the data source and click on the Extract Data option.
+To create the Tableau Data Extract (.tde) file, go to the Tableau desktop and navigate to the Data tab present on the top left of the Tableau toolbar.
+Next, select the data source and click on the Extract Data option.

 After this process, you can select fields from a data source that you wish to extract or click on the Extract to create the data extract file (.tde) of an entire data set present at the data source.